-Other Properties Within The ORAH Partnership
+Other Properties Within the ORAH Partnership

 It is at the discretion of each landlord how they treat applications to transfer from either joint to sole, or sole to joint tenancies.
+Tenants of Registered Providers should contact their landlord to find out what their policy is.